zinic/crawl/core.md

 #### Critical Hits

-Rolling a 20 on a d20 attack roll is considered a **critical hit**.
+Rolling a 20 on an attack roll is considered a **critical hit**.
+This attack does its normal damage plus an additional modifier from the critical table.
+The effect is determined by a d20 roll by the attacker.

 If the defender has a defense they can utilize, they may attempt to defend against the critical hit but at a **-10** modifier to their roll.

-Upon successful hit, the attacker must roll a d20 against the table below to determine the result.
+#### Critical Failure

+Rolling a 1 on an attack roll is considered a **critical failure**.
+This attack does no damage plus an additional modifier from the critical table.
+The effect is determined by a d20 roll by the attacker.

+#### Critical Hit Table

 | Roll Range | Result |
 | ---------- | ------ |